EdwardDeam/Touch-Typing/README.md

 # Build process
 Our primary aim was to create a program that would test the users typing speed and accuracy testing them on  randomly generated quotes.
 It would check the original quote against the one that the user wrote and return an accuracy percentage and a total words per minute.
 Our secondary goal was to save the users statistics between sessions.

+# Purpose
+This application may be used as a typing trainer where data is saved to the individual and may be called upon to see user progress.

 # Planning